 The RNZALR Badge

-The RNZALR was to amalgamate not only the RNZCT, RNZAOC and RNZEME Corps but also the All Arms Storeman trade personnel from across all Corps and Regiments of the New Zealand Army.
-To break down the resistance to the new Regiment and extinguish the perceived traits of tribalism that existed amongst the corps and trades about to be amalgamated, [5] a neutral badge was to be adopted.
-Following a design competition encompassing 110 designs, a design with no connection to the forming Corps and that was acceptable to the Herald of Arms was selected and approved on 21 October 1996.
+The RNZALR was tasked with amalgamating not only the RNZCT, RNZAOC, and RNZEME Corps but also incorporating All Arms Storeman trade personnel from various Corps and Regiments within the New Zealand Army.
+In order to overcome resistance to the new Regiment and mitigate perceived tribalism among the corps and trades slated for amalgamation, a neutral badge was to be adopted.

 The RNZALR badge consists of the following elements;